la2050/archive/_projects/2016/fighting-child-obesity-through-the-transformation-of-physical-education-in-los-angeles.md

 project_impact: >-
   ["Self-sufficiency","Obesity","Resilient communities","Prevalence of adverse
   childhood experiences"]
+project_proposal_impact:
+  - Self-sufficiency
+  - Obesity
+  - Resilient communities
+  - Prevalence of adverse childhood experiences
+project_proposal_description: >-
+  Los Angeles is in dire need of quality physical education resources and training within its schools.
+Sound Body Sound Mind (SBSM) plans to fill this void by providing recipient schools within LAUSD a state-of-the-art fitness center, SBSM Curriculum, and professional development training.
+This comprehensive package gives underserved students a space to transform their physical education experience, and P.E. educators new and inventive resources to implement within their class.
+project_areas:
+  - LAUSD
 project_proposal_best_place: >-
   SBSM commits its services to an array of student populations and needs that would otherwise go unnoticed in many communities.
 The lack of fitness